barbagroup/PetIBM/paper.md

 \end{equation*}

 In practice, we never form the full system.
-Instead, we apply a block-LU decomposition as follow:
+Instead, we apply a block-LU decomposition as follows:

 \begin{equation}
 \left[